Loukei/-Course_Handouts-StanfordOnline-Databases-Relational-Databases-and-SQL/Quiz&Homeworks/SQL Movie-Rating Query Exercises Extras/SQL Movie-Rating Query Exercises Extras.md

 List movie titles and average ratings, from highest-rated to lowest-rated.
 If two or more movies have the same average rating, list them in alphabetical order.

+### Expected Query Result:
+Snow White	4.5
+Avatar	4
+Raiders of the Lost Ark	3.3333333333333335
+Gone with the Wind	3
+E.T.
+2.5
+The Sound of Music	2.5

 ---